gtancev/A-Pharmacokinetic-Model-for-the-Metabolism-of-Ethanol-and-Acetaldehyde-in-Homo-Sapiens/README.md

 feasible quantification of "performance-capable" is needed first.

-The aim of this work was to present a pharmacokinetic model that describes the ethanol metabolism in human beings and to perform a parameter estimation based on in silico gen- erated data.
+The aim of this work was to present a pharmacokinetic model that describes the ethanol metabolism in human beings and to perform a parameter estimation based on in silico generated data.
 Furthermore, a model analysis should provide information about the quality of the estimated parameters.
 Model improvement was not part of the aim of this project as all data were generated from the model itself.